House of Representatives

 Belize Rural South

-(Minister of the Blue Economy and Disaster Risk Management)
+(Minister of Blue Economy & Marine Conservation)

 People's United Party